adrianomars/TurretXY/README.md

 ## Conclusion
+The project was a success and all objectives were achieved.
+The jitteriness of the servos was tackled using a rolling average and a deadzone to stop noise affecting the motors while they were idle.

 ## Video Demo of the Project
-This video shows a demonstration of all of the features working in the project as of 22/03/2025
+This video shows a demonstration of all of the features working in the project as of 2/5/2025

 <p align="center">
   <a href="">